embedded-explorer/Open-Source-RTL-Design/README.md

 iverilog is the tool used for compiling and simulation purpose.
 Simulation is the process of creating models that mimic the behavior of the device.
 Tool performs macro preprocessing, compilation, elaboration, optional optimizations and finally code generation.
 For more details about the tool refer the [wiki](https://iverilog.fandom.com/wiki/User_Guide).

-* Use following command to install iverilog on Ubuntu machine
+* Use following command to install iverilog on Ubuntu machine.

 ```
 sudo apt install iverilog
 ```

-* Compile the design files and associated test bench using following command, it produces a executable
+* Compile the design files and associated test bench using following command, it produces a executable.

 ```
 iverilog design_file.v test_bench.v
 ```

-* Execute the a.out file to produce vcd file
+* Execute the a.out file to produce vcd file.

 ```
 ./a.out